gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

   +---------------------------------------------------------------+
 ```

-In a HANA-Service-Broker-based HDI setup, each module of the MTA is equipped with it's own technical database user for accessing the runtime schema of the HDI container.
+In an SAP HANA-Service-Broker-based HDI setup, each module of the MTA is equipped with it's own technical database user for accessing the runtime schema of the HDI container.

 The following diagram illustrates the different users who are involved in this setup with regard to privileges: the application users user1 and user2 who are bound to one of the modules each, and the HDI container's object owner (the #OO user) who is the owner of the objects in the database persistence of the MTA which are managed by HDI: